Foreign Patents and the PCT

 The PCT route includes, at no extra charge, an international search by an International Searching Authority, typically the Austrian Patent Office.
 This will give a good indication of the patentability of the invention before patenting is proceeded with in the individual PCT contracting states.

 By requesting an international examination, the applicant will be afforded the opportunity to argue and/or amend the application in light of the Examiner’s objections with a view to obtaining a clear preliminary examination report.
-The costs of requesting such international examination are between about R 15 000.00 and R 35 000.00 (at current exchange rates) if all the applicants are private individual who are nationals of South Africa.
+The costs of requesting such an international examination are between about R 15 000.00 and R 35 000.00 (at current exchange rates) if all the applicants are private individuals who are nationals of South Africa.
 If even one of the applicants is not a private individual who is a national of South Africa then extra costs of about R 20 000.00 can be expected.
 The costs of arguing and/or amending the application in light of the Examiner’s objections are typically between about R5 000.00 and R10 000.00 if the matter is of simple to average complexity.

-Before expiry of a 30 month period from the earliest priority date (normally the date of filing of the South African provisional patent application, as described above), separate national or regional patent application(s) must be filed at the usual fee levels.
+Before the expiry of a 30 month period from the earliest priority date (normally the date of filing of the South African provisional patent application, as described above), separate national or regional patent application(s) must be filed at the usual fee levels.

 For more information on the individual countries, please return to our home page and select a country using the interactive map of the world.